naturalis/big-data-for-bees/README.md

 # big-data-for-bees
-Repository to collect data sets, notes, and prototypes of integration for the Big Data for Bees data jamboree at Naturalis, 16 October 2018.
+Repository to collect data sets, notes, and prototypes of integration for the Big Data for Bees data hackathon at Naturalis, 16 October 2018.

 - 13:45 - Inloop met koffie
 - 14:00 - Plenaire start